adityadhole24/Document_Type_Classifier/README.md

 # Document_Type_Classifier
 Used standard ML algorithms and NLP techniques to classify news articles belonging to the BBC dataset into one of the following categories - Business, Sports, Technology, Entertainment and Politics.
-The dataset comprises of 2225 articles, each labeled under one of 5 categories: business, entertainment, politics, sport or tech.
+The dataset comprises of 2225 articles, each labeled under one of 5 categories.
 The goal was to build a system that can accurately classify previously unseen news articles into the right category.

 The data-preprocessing steps comprised of -
 1) Removal of Stop Words - Words such as articles and some verbs in the English language are usually considered stop words as they do not contribute much to the meaning of a sentence.
 Used the stopwords list from NLTK's corpus.